edos08/laboratorio-segnali-misure/README.md

 # Laboratorio di Segnali e Misure

 This project aims to study the basics of LoRa and LoRaWAN technology using an Arduino Uno and a bunch of other sensors.
 The code has been written in Wiring using the Arduino environment and basic libs like LMIC and TinyGPSPlus.
-Everything is better explained down here.

 ## Table of Contents
 * [General info](#general-info)